-For example, if you were in the pet niche and ran a Google search for “pet affiliate programs,” you’d find a link on the first page for Petco’s Affiliate Program.
+For example, if you were in the pet niche and ran a Google search for “pet products affiliate programs,” you’d find a link on the first page for Petco’s Affiliate Program.

 You could then check out their program and see how affiliate referrals work, how much they pay, when they pay, what rules they have for promoting, etc.

 There are also a whole host of other articles that will come up that compare other affiliate programs for pet supplies that you can check out for ideas.

 You can join as many different affiliate programs as you want through this method.
 Just make sure that the company and the products are a good fit for you and your audience.

 Best Affiliate Marketing Programs and Networks for Bloggers